QuickShop-Community/QuickShop-Hikari-Documents/docs/modules/shops/shop-fees.md

 ## Creation fee

-It controlled by `shop.cost`, set it to `0` for free.
+It is controlled by `shop.cost`, set it to `0` for free.
 You can refund the creation cost by turn on `shop.refund` option, and if you want refund player from quickshop tax account, you can also turn on option `shop.refund-from-tax-account`, but player may won't receive the refund if tax account run out of money.

 ## Price changing fee

 To prevent player change their shops price too frequently, you can turn on price changing fee by turn on option `shop.price-change-requires-fee`.
-After the option is enabled, player need pay the tax account money that specficed by `shop.fee-for-price-change` option everytime their changes.
+After the option is enabled, player need to pay the tax account money that specficed by `shop.fee-for-price-change` option everytime their changes.

 ## Naming fee

 You can set that require player pay for naming their shop by set option `shop.name-fee` to an non-zero number.
-Everytime player want change their shop's name, player must pay for it.
+Everytime player want to change their shop's name, player must pay for it.

 ## Ongoing Fee

 To prevent players hold massive idle shops on your server, or keep the market balance, you can enable on-going fee.

-When this feature enabled, player need pay `shop.ongoing-fee.cost-per-shop`$ every `shop.ongoing-fee.ticks` game ticks, for every single shop they're owned.
+When this feature enabled, player need to pay `shop.ongoing-fee.cost-per-shop`$ every `shop.ongoing-fee.ticks` game ticks, for every single shop they're owned.

 If player cannot afford the ongoing-fee, the shops will be deleted.